 Rule 70.
-Utility Line Installations and Applications (A) Installations.
+Utility Line Installations and Applications

-- (1) Underground installation should be installed whenever feasible. - (2) All utility companies should contact each other prior to underground installation in order to coordinate efforts. - adverse effect on the scenic and aesthetic qualities and character of the area.
+- (A) Installations. - (1) Underground installation should be installed whenever feasible. - (2) All utility companies should contact each other prior to underground installation in order to coordinate efforts. - (3) Installation shall be such as to not have an undue adverse effect on the scenic and aesthetic qualities and character of the area.
 In the district commission's analysis of 10 V.S.A. § 6086(a)(8)(aesthetics), due consideration shall be given to making the line or facility inconspicuous; screening it from view; lines of sight from public highways, and residential and recreational areas; height, number, color, type, and material of poles, wires, cable, and other apparatus; width and degree of clearance of natural growth and cover; encroachment on open spaces, historic sites, rare and irreplaceable natural areas, and conspicuous natural out-cropping on hillsides and ridgelines of exposed natural features of the countryside.